-The valuation of the property is performed regularly on the basis of valuation reports prepared by third party qualified valuers.
+The valuation of the property is performed regularly on the basis of valuation reports prepared by third party qualified valuers and other valuation assessments prepared by management.
 These reports are based on both:

-- information provided by the Group which is derived from the Group undertaking's financial systems and is subject to the entity's overall control environment; and - assumptions and valuation models used by the valuers; with assumptions being typically market related and based on professional judgement and market observation.
+- information provided by the Group which is derived from the Group undertaking's financial systems and is subject to the entity's overall control environment; and - assumptions and valuation models used by the valuers/management; with assumptions being typically market related and based on professional judgement and market observation.

-5. Property, plant and equipment - continued
+4. Property, plant and equipment - continued

-The information provided to the valuers, together with the assumptions and the valuation models used by the valuers, are reviewed by designated officers within the Mizzi Organisation.
+The information provided to the valuers/management, together with the assumptions and the valuation models used by the valuers, are reviewed by designated officers within the Mizzi Organisation.
 This includes a review of fair value movements over the period.
 When the designated officers consider that the valuation report is appropriate, the valuation report is recommended to the Group undertaking's Board of directors.
 The Board then considers the valuation report as part of its overall responsibilities.

-At the end of every reporting period, the designated officers assess whether any significant changes or developments have been experienced since the last external valuation.
-This analysis is usually supported by an assessment performed by the third party property valuers.
+At the end of every reporting period, the designated officers assess whether any significant changes or developments have been experienced since the last valuation report.
+This analysis is usually supported by an assessment performed by the third party property valuers depending on the complexity of the property being valued.
 The officers report to the Board on the outcome of this assessment.